-Coming soon! | GDIF2025 Sign up to be the first to hear
+Coming soon! | GDIF2026 Sign up to be the first to hear

 GDIF’s cherished festival within the festival is back!
-Family-friendly street theatre, circus, dance and games installations and dance take over Greenwich Park, overlooking the best view of London from the top of Observatory Hill.
+Family-friendly street theatre, circus, dance and games installations take over Greenwich Park, overlooking the best view of London from the top of Observatory Hill.
 All shows are FREE and unticketed.

 “I know families who mark Greenwich Fair dates on their calendar in the same way they do family birthdays… They feel the genuine sense of fun during the weekend and that it belongs to them…That is well worth celebrating” – The Guardian